 > Regardless of participation in any rental assistance program, all tenants impacted by COVID-19 are still protected by both city and state emergency renter protections currently in effect.

 > The ERAP is for City of L.A. residents only.
 Tenants who live in the greater LA County area (87 cities), but do not live in the City of L.A., can apply for rental assistance with the State of California at: housingiskey.com.

 Please be aware of scammers.
 City employees will not ask you for personal information, such as your Social Security Number, over the telephone related to this Initiative.
 Please use a secure means to transmit personal contact information to the City for this Initiative.

 Any personal information provided to the department may be considered public records subject to public disclosure by requesting parties, pursuant to the California Public Records Act, though certain confidential information may be redacted prior to disclosure to requesting parties.

 The City of Los Angeles is not responsible for any damages that may arise from the use of, the inability to use, or misuse of the web site and/or materials contained on the web site, or that result from mistakes, omissions, interruptions, deletion of files, errors, defects, delays in operation, or transmission, or any failure of performance.

-Your donation will help low-wage workers who are facing extreme economic hardship due to COVID-19.
+This is a donation page (not application for assistance).
+HCIDLA is accepting donations to assist renters/landlords with rent.
+Your kind donation will help low-wage workers who are facing extreme economic hardship due to COVID-19.
 Donations to this fund will assist renters in the City of Los Angeles to be able to stay in their homes.CLICK HERE TO DONATE

-To assist residential renters who have been economically impacted by the Coronavirus, the Mayor and the City Council have adopted tenant protections on evictions and rent increases in the City of Los Angeles.CLICK HERE to learn more about COVID-19 Renter Protection
+To assist residential renters who have been economically impacted by the Coronavirus, the Mayor and the City Council have adopted tenant protections on evictions and rent increases in the City of Los Angeles.COVID-19 Resources